techlearn-center/DevOps/Kubernetes/kOps.md

 kops get cluster
 ```

 Export a kubeconfig file for a cluster from the state store using cluster admin user.
+Exporting the kubeconfig with administrative privileges using kops export kubecfg --admin is necessary because it grants kubectl the appropriate permissions to interact with the Kubernetes cluster.

 By default, the configuration will be saved into a users $HOME/.kube/config file.
 ```